-Beginning in the silent era, spy films have been around for more than a century, thrilling moviegoers with tales of double-crosses and espionage since 1897.
-The best spy movies of all time continue to spark the imaginations of filmmakers and audiences alike, showing us daring stunts, gadgets and glamour, and throwing us into a world of full-blown paranoia.
+What are the best spy movies of all time?
+Beginning in the silent era, spy films have been around for more than a century, thrilling moviegoers with tales of double-crosses and espionage since the 1890s.
+Today, these thriller movies continue to spark the imaginations of filmmakers and audiences alike, showing us daring stunts, gadgets, glamour, and throwing us into a world of full-blown paranoia.

-However, over the years, we’ve seen spy films, much like the secret agents they follow, take on many disguises – appearing as cerebral thrillers, action-packed blockbusters, goofy flicks, and more.
-So, in a sea of high stakes missions and a line-up of wildly different films, you may be left feeling lost, desperately searching for clues to answer the age-old question – what are truly the best spy movies that you can watch right now?
+However, over the years, we’ve seen spy films, much like the secret agents they follow, take on many disguises – appearing as cerebral thrillers, action movie blockbusters, goofy flicks, and more.
+So, in a sea of high stakes missions, science fiction movies, and other wildly different films, you may be left feeling lost, desperately searching for clues to answer the age-old question – what are truly the best spy movies that you can watch right now?

 Well, The Digital Fix is here to hand over the intel.
 After doing some in-depth recon of our own, we’ve gathered intelligence on the best films for all your secret operative needs.
 From the high budget explosive hits to the suave noir capers, we’ve made a list so airtight that even Tom Cruise couldn’t hack it.
 So sit back, have a shaken martini at the ready, and prepare for some high-class espionage – here are the best spy movies of all time.